jttn90/Virtual-Networking-in-Azure/README.md

 - Search DNS zones in the Azure portal
 - Click Create
-- Enter the following
-  - Choose the correct resource group eg. az104-rg4, give it a unique name eg. contoso1029.com
+- Choose the correct resource group eg. az104-rg4, give it a unique name eg. contoso102938.com
-- Review + create and create
+- Select review + create and create
 - After DNS has finished deploying, click Go to resource
 - Copy or note down one of the name servers eg. ns1-02.azure.dns.com
 - Expand DNS management then Recordsets